laravel/bootcamp.laravel.com/resources/docs/notifications-and-events.md

 ## Creating the notification

-Let's once again allow Artisan to do all the hard work for us.
+Artisan can, once again, do all the hard work for us with the following command:

 ```shell
 ./vendor/bin/sail artisan make:notification NewChirp